HanweeeeLee/HWNavigationView/README.md

 navigationView.addEffect(object: myTitleLabel, effets: [.moveHorizonalDirection(from: .left(offset: 10), to: .center(offset: 0)),.labelFontSizeIncrease(minFontSize: 20, maxFontSize: 25)])
 ```

-### Note: The scrollViewDidScroll function of HWNavigationView must be called from the scrollViewDidScroll function of ScrollView in the scrollViewDidScroll function of HWNavigationView must be called.
+### Note: The ViewDidScroll function of HWNavigationView should be invoked from the original Scrollview Delegate function, ViewDidScroll function.

 ```swift
 func scrollViewDidScroll(_ scrollView: UIScrollView) {